Keyfactor/vmware-vcenter-orchestrator/readme_source.md

 ## Installing the extension

-> :warning: This orchestrator extension requires .NET framework version 7.0 or greater.

-1. Make sure you have the .NET framework version 7.0.0 or greater installed.
-    1. If you aren't sure, run `dotnet --version`
-    1. If version < 7.0.0, install the latest from Microsoft.
 1. Stop the Orchestrator service if it is running.
 1. Create a folder in your Orchestrator extensions directory called "vCenter"
 1. Extract the contents of the release zip file into this folder.